gvwilson/thirdbit/src/fiction/iffy/index.md

 she fished a roll of twisted eight-gauge cable from her bag of odds and ends and dug around to find a wire cutter and a pair of needle-nosed pliers.

-The next half hour flew by as Iffy lost herself in the task at hand.
+The next hour flew by as Iffy lost herself in the task at hand.
-She had expected Wales to take charge, but instead he asked one question after another, drawing ideas out of her that she hadn't know were there.
+She had expected Wales to take charge, but instead he asked one question after another, drawing ideas out of her that she hadn't known were there.
-It was like the schematics that sometimes popped into her head but without the chill in her gut of not knowing where they came from.
+It was like the schematics that sometimes popped into her head but without the chill in her gut of wondering where they'd come from.

 Once the first dozen lengths of splice were woven into the cable Wales sat cross-legged on the deck and held the ends together